 There are two popular ways to season the rice:

-• For proteins: egg, canned tuna, beef, ham, bacon, pork or pork belly, shrimp tempura, seasoned anchovies, spicy shredded squid
+• Protein options: Egg, canned tuna, beef, ham, bacon, pork bulgogi or pork belly, fish cakes, imitation crab meats, seasoned anchovies, spicy shredded squid are all great choice.

-2. Season Each Filling Lightly: Be careful with the seasoning, especially with ingredients like pickled radish and burdock roots, as they are already salty.
+2. Season each filling lightly: Be careful with the seasoning, especially with ingredients like pickled radish and burdock roots, as they are already salty.

-3. Prevent Rice from Sticking: Before spreading rice on the seaweed, dampen your fingers with water or sesame oil.
+3. Prevent rice from sticking: Before spreading rice on the seaweed, dampen your fingers with water or sesame oil.
 This stops the rice from sticking to your hands.

 • Keeping a small bowl of water or sesame oil nearby is really helpful.

-4. Cut with a Sharp Knife: Use a sharp knife to cut your rice rolls.
+4. Cut with a sharp knife: Use a sharp knife to cut your rice rolls.
 Aim for a smooth, single motion for each slice.

 • Apply a little oil to the blade of your knife using a brush before slicing the seaweed rolls to prevent it from sticking to the knife.

-5. For a Neat Look: To give a tidy and appealing look, use an extra half-sheet of seaweed over the rice before adding the filling.
+5. For a neat look: To give a tidy and appealing look, use an extra half-sheet of seaweed over the rice before adding the filling.

 • This creates a clear border between the filling and the rice, enhancing the appearance.